manoeldesouza/summit/Readme.md

  - Summit serves static files only;
  - Files served are relative to local directory;
- - Either a successful response is provided (200), or Not Found (404);
+ - Either a successful response (200), or Not Found (404) is provided;
- - The only "concession" is the automatic appending of "index.html" if the URL consists of a directory instead of a regular file.
+ - If a directory is part of the HTTP GET, an index file "index.html" will be assumed instead.

 ## Compilation